Huilin-Li/mybook/src/paper/domaindefinition.md

 ![alt text](./img/domain12.png)

-8. sequence-based search via PSI-BLAST and HMMsearch, to collect highly matchable candidates-2
+8. **results of dali as new queries**,sequence-based search via PSI-BLAST and HMMsearch, **new candidates**, to collect highly matchable candidates-2

 > original text\